-In a previous post, I talked about the MCP23017 and MCP23018, and why in my case the MCP23017 was a better device for my use in this case (this case being my Remote control K9).
+In a previous post, I talked about the MCP23017 and MCP23018, and why the MCP23017 was a better device for my use in this case (this case being my Remote control K9).

 The MCP23017 can only output a digital high of the same voltage as VDD, which is capped at about 5 VDC (the exact value will be in the datasheet).
-However, I want to drive incandescent bulbs, which require about 12 VDC to illuminate them, so to drive these I will be making use of some ULN2803s:
+However, I want to drive incandescent bulbs, which require about 12 VDC to illuminate them, so to drive these I will be making use of a number of the ULN2803:

 The ULN2803A device is a 50 V, 500 mA Darlington transistor array.
 The device consists of eight NPN Darlington pairs that feature high-voltage outputs with common-cathode clamp diodes for switching inductive loads.
 The collector-current rating of each Darlington pair is 500 mA.
 The Darlington pairs may be connected in parallel for higher current capability.